ESTHER THOMAS ATKINSON MUSEUM

 - Sale of beer and wine is permitted from noon until midnight.

 - All ABC regulations must be observed.

-- Beer purchased to carry out must be kept in a sealed container while it is being transported on campus.
+- Beer purchased in the Tiger Inn must be consumed either in the TI or on the fenced patio area or fire pit area.
+No alcohol can be purchased to be taken out or transported outside the Tiger Inn facility.
 No alcoholic beverage is to be consumed on the Tiger Inn patio unless at a catered event.